datagrok-ai/public/help/overview/console.md

 ```
 ExtractRows("demog", IsNull("HEIGHT"))
 ```
-Extract rows with empty values in the "HEIGHT" column
+Extract rows with empty values in the "HEIGHT" column into a new data frame

 ## Macros

 Whenever a function is executed, it gets logged in the console.
 Simply copy-and-paste it to execute it again.
 This can also be used in data transformations and data pipelines.

 ![](console-macros.gif "Console macros")

 See also:

   * [Scripting](../develop/scripting.md)
   * [Variables view](variables-view.md)
   * [Grok scripting](grok-script.md)